NOTICE TO PATIENTS OF ALFORD MEDICAL PRACTICE

 **New Total Triage Service - eConsult**

 The surgery has introduced a "triage" system, called eConsult, for all appointment requests.
 This means that appointments can no longer be booked directly by telephone.
-The best way to request an appointment is to submit an online consultation by clicking the GET STARTED button, below, and the surgery will review this and get back to you, usually within 2 hours if your eConsult is submitted before 12 noon.
-Any online consultations submitted after 12 noon will be responded to as quickly as possible with a guaranteed response of 10am the following working day.
+The best way to request an appointment is to submit an online consultation by clicking the GET STARTED button, below, and the surgery will review this and get back to you, either by email or telephone, usually within 2 hours if your eConsult is submitted before 12 noon.
+Any online consultations submitted after 12 noon will be responded to as quickly as possible with a guaranteed response of 10am the next working day.

-Watch the eConsult demo above for more information
+Watch the eConsult demos above for more information

 Start Video Call Appointment